After Your Allied Dental Site Visit

 Post-Site Visit Evaluation

-Post-Site Visit Evaluation: Programs are requested to complete and return the Post-Site Visit Evaluation.
+Post-Site Visit Evaluation: Programs are requested to complete and return the electronic Post-Site Visit Evaluation.
 This survey gives the programs the opportunity to comment on the accreditation process, the site visit, and the site visit team.
 In addition, comments received via the post-site visit evaluation are the basis for any future changes in the site visit process and site visitor training.

 The Preliminary Site Visit Report

 The written site visit report embodies a review of the programs compliance with the Accreditation Standards at the time of the site visit and serves at the basis for accreditation decisions.
 It also guides officials and administrators of educational institutions in determining the degree of their compliance with the Accreditation Standards.
-The report clearly delineates any observed deficiencies in compliance with standards on which the Commission will take action.
+The report clearly delineates any observed deficiencies in compliance with Standards on which the Commission will take action.

 Preliminary drafts of site visit reports are prepared by the site visitors, consolidated by staff into a single document and approved by the visiting committee.
 The approved draft report is then transmitted to the institutional administrator, for factual review and comment prior to its review by the Commission.